NGO Another Way (Stichting Bakens

 transition to the cleaner use of liquid and gaseous fossil fuels, where

-considered more environmentally sound, socially acceptable and
+considered more environmentally sound, socially acceptable and cost-effective;

 (e) Develop